-Pro tip: If you want all of your colors to be consistent for every print no matter where you get your packaging printed from, Pantone spot colors is the best choice.
+If you want all of your colors to be consistent for every print no matter where you get your packaging printed from, Pantone spot colors is the best choice.

 A coating can be applied to complete the look while offering additional packaging protection and enhancement to the print quality.

 Lamination (Matte & Gloss) is the best of both worlds because it can help achieve the ultimate matte & glossy finish.

-AQ (Aqueous) Coating is a clear, water-based coating that is capable of drying fast.
-It is environmentally-friendly, making it a great choice for food, household, and fast-consuming products.
+AQ (Aqueous) Coating is a clear, water-based coating that is capable of drying fast. and is environmentally-friendly, making it a great choice for food, household, and fast-consuming products.

-UV Coating can create a similar look to lamination but the difference is that UV can be applied directly the material (no additional film like lamination).
+UV Coating can create a similar look to lamination but the difference is that UV can be applied directly to the material (no additional film like lamination).

 Varnish is the most cost-effective compared to other coating types and has the least efficient in durability.
 It can also produce matte, gloss and other coating effects.
-Least popular out of the four options.

-These specialty coatings have also become a popular choice for brands when creating an design edge to their packaging.
+These specialty coatings have also become a popular choice for brands when creating impactful and unique packaging designs.